 English!
 PLEASE HELP!
-URGENT!Watch
+URGENT!Watch this thread

 Evaluate the idea that the region a person comes from plays a strong part in determining the variety of English they use.